Maximal Free-Space Concentration of Electromagnetic Waves

-In this Article, we derive bounds on the maximum concentration of a light that \emph{do} apply in the fully vectorial, strongly scattering regime, without imposing any symmetry constraints.
-Our derivation starts with the electromagnetic equivalence principle~\cite{Kong1975}, which allows us to consider the effects of any scatterer/modulator/light source as effective currents on some exit surface (Sec.
-IA).
+In this Article, we derive bounds on the maximum concentration of light that \emph{do} apply in the fully vectorial, strongly scattering regime, without imposing any symmetry constraints.
+Our derivation starts with the electromagnetic equivalence principle~\cite{Kong1975}, which allows us to consider the effects of any scatterer/modulator/light source as effective currents on some exit surface (\secref{apbound}).
 The optimal beam-concentration problem is non-convex due to the requirement for a particular spot size, but we use standard transformations from optimization theory to rewrite the problem as a quadratic program amenable to computational solutions for global extrema.
-We subsequently bound the solution to the quadratic problem by a simpler and more general rank-two optimization (Sec.
-IA), and also develop bounds independent of exit surface via modal decomposition (Sec.~IB).
-The rank-two bounds reduce to analytic expressions in the far zone, and we compare the ideal field profiles to various theoretical and experimental demonstrations in Sec.~II.
-We show that there is still opportunity for orders-of-magnitude improvements, and design metasurfaces approaching our bounds (Sec.~III).
-Finally, in Sec.~IV, we discuss extensions of our framework to incorporate metrics other than focal-point intensity, near-field modalities, inhomogeneities, new point-spread functions, and more.
+We subsequently bound the solution to the quadratic problem by a simpler and more general rank-two optimization problem (\secref{apbound}), and also develop bounds independent of exit surface via modal decomposition (\secref{mobound}).
+The rank-two bounds reduce to analytic expressions in the far zone, and we compare the ideal field profiles to various theoretical and experimental demonstrations in \secref{farzone}.
+We show that there is still opportunity for orders-of-magnitude improvements, and design metasurfaces approaching our bounds (\secref{invdesign}).
+We also investigate how our bounds on maximum intensity perform under alternative spot-size metrics in \secref{metric}.
+Finally, in \secref{sum}, we discuss extensions of our framework to incorporate metrics other than focal-point intensity, near-field modalities, inhomogeneities, new point-spread functions, and more.